 For anybody who's looking for a fun, reliable user interface that's engaging for users of every level, look no further than the Sony WF-1000XM4 earbuds.
 These buds feature easy-to-find, reliable touch sensors that give audible confirmation when they've registered a command.
 While the Sony app isn't a required download to utilize these buds, it does unlock a bunch more in the way of customization and advanced functionalities.
 These buds are a clear step above the other models in regards to customization, with the ability to set your preferences down to fairly minuscule details.
 The diverse options to fine-tune your earbud experience to your liking make them very fun earbuds to play around with.

 It's the simple things in life, like not having to deal with a wire running from your pocket up to your ears, that can put a pleasant grin on your face.
-We hope that our testing results have helped you weed through the multitude of wireless earbuds out there and find that cord-free ecstasy that you were seeking.
+We hope our testing results have helped you weed through the multitude of wireless earbuds out there and find that cord-free ecstasy you were seeking.

 — Max Mutter, Michelle Powell, Steven Tata, and John Giammona Wilber